qimiko/silene/README.md

 Feel free to adapt those commands to fit your own needs.

 On Linux, you'll need to install the OpenGL and GLFW dev packages.
-For macOS, these dependencies are bundled inside of the repo.
+For macOS and Android, all necessary dependencies are bundled inside of the repo.

 ### Running